What is BBQ?

 What is a cobbler?

-A cobbler is a pie without the pie bottom, i.e. it is soft, runny, delicious and served in a cup with vanilla ice cream.
+A cobbler is a fruit pie with the cake crust cooked inside, i.e. it is soft, gooey, delicious and served in a cup with vanilla ice cream.

-Yes, our whole menu (except for Sampler Plate) can be ordered to go!
+Yes, our whole menu (except for the Sharing Plate option) can be ordered to go!

 Do you have a patio?